 On the other hand, if your website was built correctly and has been maintained over the past few years, there may be no need for anything other than minor tweaks to update it.
 A new design is not always the answer and there are many experts that can help you determine if investing in a new site is a wise investment.

 According to recent studies, a person’s average attention span is about 3 seconds!
-In 2-3 seconds after someone lands on your website, they are going to make up their mind if they want to keep looking at you or move on.
+In 2-3 seconds after someone lands on your website, they are going to make up their mind if they want to keep looking or move on.
 Simply amazing isn’t it?
-You have to make a hell of a first impression to keep them, wouldn’t you think?
+You have to make a hell of a first impression to keep them looking, wouldn’t you think?

 Ok, so you have talked and decided it’s time for a new website.
 Take these 7 tips to help make sure you are on the right track.